-"The Tree Preservation Plan (Draft EIS Appendix B-4) does not depict trees that are to be removed or are to remain or include a chart containing this information.
-Revise the plan to include this information."
+This comment is excerpted as follows: "The Tree Preservation Plan (Draft EIS Appendix B-4) does not depict trees that are to be removed or are to remain or include a chart containing this information."

 The Tree Preservation Plan (Draft EIS, Appendix B-4) was submitted with the Draft EIS, and will be updated and submitted once the final configuration of site design is complete and pursuant to Chapter A202 Subdivision and Site Plan Regulations.